-STEMpowering Youth: The innovative student’s construction manufactures of the first cycle
+STEMpowering Youth: The innovative student projects of the first cycle

 "STEMpowering Youth" is implemented for the previous year in provincial towns, in order to introduce the concept of innovation in the local societies, to train the teachers and to help students develop new skills.
 In parallel, it encourages experimental design and the construction of innovative applications for the resolution of local problems and issues of everyday life.
 The laboratories allow the students to discover skills and talents, to obtain hands-on experience on making or processing STEM applications (Science –Technology – Engineering – Mathematics), and get educated via interaction and active learning.